Sanderkk/CustomerDrivenProject/README.md

 ### Commit message structure
 The commit message should follow this message structure:
-- branchtype: commit message
+- JIRA-ID: commit message

 Commit message should describe what the code does, and not what you have done.

 ### How to merge a branch into dev